Azure/iotc-device-bridge/README.md

 ```

 ## Limitations
-This cloud gateway only forwards messages to IoT Central, and does not send messages back to devices.
-Due to the unidirectional nature of this solution, `settings` and `commands` will **not** work for devices that connect to IoT Central through this cloud gateway.
+This device bridge only forwards messages to IoT Central, and does not send messages back to devices.
+Due to the unidirectional nature of this solution, `settings` and `commands` will **not** work for devices that connect to IoT Central through this device bridge.
 To use these features, a device must be connected directly to IoT Central using one of the [Azure IoT device SDKs](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-sdks).

 # Contributing